Opal-teaching/presentations-summer2020/README.md

 Complete the following assignments, which are meant to help you try out the concepts introduced in the presentations.

   - [Assignment 1](https://github.com/Opal-teaching/hello-world): "Hello World the Opal Way".
 This assignment will teach you about the fundamentals of the Opal app frontend setup. [[Solution](https://github.com/Opal-teaching/hello-world-solution)].
   - [Assignment 2](https://github.com/Opal-teaching/async_js_assignment): Asynchronous JavaScript exercises.
-This assignment will allow you to practice using promises and manipulating asynchronous code.
+This assignment will allow you to practice using promises and manipulating asynchronous code. [[Solution](https://github.com/Opal-teaching/async_js_assignment_solution)].
+  - [Assignment 3](https://github.com/Opal-teaching/firebase-simple-app): Simple Firebase App.
+This assignment will help you get comfortable using Firebase in an AngularJS app.

 More assignments will be added as they become available.